 I missed Audrey horribly, I was exhausted and I had an ah-ha moment:

 I realized that night that if I continued hand-painting murals, I wasn’t doing anybody any favours.
 Why?

 - I could only help clients who lived within a certain distance of me.
 I’ve had requests from as far away as Quebec, but I had to say no.

-- Audrey and Paul were missing me at night because I had to stay and finish painting or have another commute to my long-distance clients the next day.
+- Audrey was missing me at night because I had to stay and finish painting or have another commute to my long-distance clients the next day.